ibm-messaging/cp4i-mq-samples/09-rest-basic/README.md

 ```
 The browser will complain about an untrusted certificate; accept it.

-**Note:** Chrome will display "Your connection is not private" and refuse to accept the MQ Console's self-signed certificate.** To accept the certificate and open the Console, type 'thisisunsafe'.
+**Note:** Chrome will display "Your connection is not private" and refuse to accept the MQ Console's self-signed certificate.
+To accept the certificate and open the Console, type `thisisunsafe`.

 You'll be presented with the login screen.
 Login with `mqadmin` and `passw0rd`.